Basics of English Grammar

 |Relative Adjectives||modify nouns and introduce relative clauses||what languages he speaks…,

 which train to take….,

-A verb is a word that shows action, possession, or state of being of someone or something.
+A verb is a word that shows action, possession, or state of being or existence of someone or something.

 The verb is the most important part of a sentence.
 In fact, it may be called the heart of a sentence.
 Because without a verb the sentence doesn’t exist.
 Even if there is only one word in a sentence that one word must be a verb.

 Examples: am, is, are, have, had, play, drink, go, speak, run, eat, play, live, walk, like etc.,